 The biggest takeaway from observing Rob’s trajectory has been the huge leap in value creation at each step.
 DotNetInvoice to HitTail to Drip, the value growth has been exponential.
 It’s a clear indication that there is merit in the steady, boot-strapped, reinvestment route to success.

 A successful deal requires a great business, diligent exit planning and an excellent sale process.
-FE International has advised on the sale of over 400 businesses and has observed some common hallmarks to each successful sale.
+FE International has advised on the sale of over 400 businesses (at the time of writing in 2016) and has observed some common hallmarks to each successful sale.

 No matter size, niche or business model, the principles of a successful transaction are the same: